 - 1.1.
-This document comprises the Sustainability Appraisal (incorporating a Strategic Environmental Assessment SEA) for the Pre-submission Mid Sussex District Plan. - 1.2.
+This document comprises the Sustainability Appraisal (incorporating a Strategic Environmental Assessment SEA) for the Mid Sussex District Plan. - 1.2.
 The District Plan sets out a vision for how Mid Sussex wants to evolve and a delivery strategy for how that will be achieved.
 It will cover the period up to 2031 and will replace the majority of the Mid Sussex Local Plan which was adopted in 2004. - 1.3.
 Local Plans such as the District Plan must aim to meet the objectives of sustainable development.
 To ensure this is the case, a Sustainability Appraisal (SA) and SEA Report is prepared to accompany them in order to demonstrate that the plan being prepared is the most sustainable given all realistic alternatives.
 The rest of this report documents the alternatives that were considered to strategy, sites and policies within the District Plan and uses the methodology outlined in the Sustainability Appraisal Scoping Report (July 2014) to assess which options are the most sustainable. - 1.4.
 The Sustainability Appraisal and SEA follow an iterative process, providing a view of the likely implications on sustainable development arising from the District Plan, at each stage of the plan's production.
 A range of sustainability issues have been considered during the process of undertaking SA and SEA Social, Environmental and Economic. - 1.5.
 This Sustainability Appraisal Report contains the following tasks: - Section 2 Background and Methodology - Section 3 Sets out the baseline information for the District - Section 4 Identifies current sustainability issues and challenges - Section 5 Sustainability Framework introduces the sustainability objectives and indicators by which to measure them. - Section 6 Introduces the District Plan and potential sustainability issues - Sections 7 and 8- Appraises the strategy and policies within the District Plan, and reasonable alternatives - Section 9 Conclusions - Section 10 Monitoring how will this be monitored, and how frequently - Section 11 Next stages - 1.6.
-This report was originally published in March 2015.
-It was updated (July 2015) to account for any significant developments since original publication, and again in November 2015.
-This is predominantly to take into account the update to the Housing and Economic Development Needs Assessment (HEDNA) which revised the District's housing need number (Objectively Assessed Need), publication of a revised Strategic Housing Land Availability Assessment (SHLAA) which identified further potential site options, and minor amendments to policies following changes in guidance/advice.
+The Sustainability Appraisal report was originally published in March 2015.
+It was updated and consulted upon in July 2015 to account for any significant developments since original publication, and again in November 2015 to accompany the Focused Amendments District Plan.
+This was to take into account the update to the Housing and Economic Development Needs Assessment (HEDNA) which revised the District's housing need number (Objectively Assessed Need), publication of a revised Strategic Housing Land Availability Assessment (SHLAA) which identified further potential site options, and minor amendments to policies following changes in guidance/advice. - 1.7.
+This version of the Sustainability Appraisal report appraises further changes since the Focused Amendments consultation (between 19th November 2015 and 15th January 2016) to take into account responses made during the consultation period, factual updates and alternative options that have arisen.
+A schedule, entitled "Further Modifications to the Pre-Submission Draft and Focused Amendments" has been published this version of the Sustainability Appraisal appraises these modifications.
+The next stage will be for the District Plan and accompanying Sustainability Appraisal to be examined by an independent Inspector appointed by the Planning Inspectorate.